Temperature – The Planted Aquarium Water Parameters

 Cool to the Touch Water

 Most commercial aquarium plants prefer cool waters, plus the capacity of water to hold dissolved oxygen increases as the temperature decreases.
 Cool waters mean more dissolved oxygen.
 All metabolic processes slow down in cooler water too, less chance of plants melting, slow and controlled growth, less need to eat for faunas, means fewer wastes.
 Plus, plants uptake of nutrients and CO2 are better with cooler waters.
+More oxygen means happy and very efficient beneficial bacteria action too.

 So we always recommend cool to the touch water range or middle ground (from 24 to 28 °C) temperatures for our planted aquariums.
 So what is cool to the touch water temperature?
 Well, it depends on your perception of warm or cool water, which also depends on what weather extremes you used to.
 For me, water below 29 °C feels cool to me already.